COVID-19 Tips & Resources

 Below, are some day-to-day tools to prevent and/or manage the epidemic, including tips we have collected from a number of workforce development service providers.
-We’ve listed them into three broad categories: Personal Protective, Community & Social Distancing, and Environmental Measures.
+We’ve listed them into three broad categories: Personal Protective, Community Mitigation Strategies, and Environmental Measures.

 - Ensure sufficient supply of personal hygiene products, especially hand soap and hand sanitizer.

 - Wash hand frequently, cover coughs, and to stay home when sick through emails and flyers throughout your office and facilities.

 - Wipe down surfaces, especially doorknobs and elevator buttons more regularly

 Community & Social Distancing

 - If traveling, stay informed of which areas are high-risk and the associated risk.

 - Establish policies to ensure those returning from travel to high-risk areas self-quarantine for 14-days.

 - Limit non-essential business travel.

 - Limit large gatherings and large events.

 - For employers, consider creating separate teams of employees working on essential business functions.
 Teams could then be located in separate areas and/or asked to rotate working from home.

 - Consider staggering shifts for workers, as well as staggered one week quarantines if necessary.